IncursusInc/sitecommander/README.md

 * Integration with the MailChimp module to see some high level statistics about your lists, subscribers, open rates, and click through rates.
 * Tabbed interface for ease of navigation
 * More to come!

+# Known Issues

+* Certain parts of the look/feel are going to depend on your theme, which means your install may not look like these screenshots.
+We are working on making the CSS more encapsulated to provide a more consistent experience.

+# Screenshots

 ![alt text](http://incurs.us/sites/default/files/styles/juicebox_small/public/2016-07/sitecommander-screenshot1_2.png?itok=BpuRa1jE "SiteCommander Screenshot")